acgodson/web3fantasy/README.md

 It also pitches a decentralized forum where fans and members of any virtual league could chat and discuss about their love for the game.

 ## Idea Summary
-Create or Join a virtual fantasy league
+"*" Create or Join a virtual fantasy league
-Build your own  fantasy Team.
+"*" Build your own  fantasy Team.
 The goal is to accumulate as much points as possible from the performance of your squad place in real life gameweek events.
-Squad list, and game week eventes is retrieved from [Fantasy Premier League Endpoints]
+For this Demo, Squad info, and event stats are retrieved from [Fantasy Premier League Endpoints]
-Chat with other fans subscribed within the same league
+"*" Chat with other fans subscribed within the same league.

 # Tools

-The LSP7 contract was  deployed using ``` hardhat deploy ```  Client side was boostrapped [Create ReactAapp], [Material UI] and [Material UI kit], and [wepback].
+The LSP7 contract was  deployed using ``` hardhat deploy ```  Client side was boostrapped with [Create React App], [Material UI] and [Material UI kit], and [wepback].
 To test it locally, clone the repository.
-Run ```npm install ``` and ```npm run serve```
+Run ```npm install ``` and then ```npm run serve```

 # Lukso Tools and Standards